amWRit/Ed-dyRun/README.md

 # Game Play
 ## __Start State__
-	When the game starts, two game options are shown to the player: MATHS and ENGLISH.
+- When the game starts, two game options are shown to the player: MATHS and ENGLISH.

 ## __Play State__
 There are two options of the play state.
-	- ### __MATHS__
+### __MATHS__
-		A target number is given.
+- A target number is given.
 For example: 12
-		The numbers are spawned randomly.
+- The numbers are spawned randomly.
 The player has to use the arithmetic operator and numbers to reach that target.

-		There are 4 levels.
+#### There are 4 levels.
-		_Level 1_
+- _Level 1_
 	Only ADD operator is spawned.
 So the player has to use numbers in such a way that they add up to the given target.

-		_Level 2_
+-_Level 2_
 	ADD and SUBTRACT operators are spawned.
 The player has to think and pick numbers and operators such that the result is equal to the given target.

-		_Level 3_
+- _Level 3_
 	ADD, SUBTRACT and MULTIPLY operators are spawned.
 The player has to think and pick numbers and operators such that the result is equal to the given target.

-		_Level 4_
+- _Level 4_
 	ADD, SUBTRACT, MULTIPLY and DIVIDE operators are spawned.
 The player has to think and pick numbers and operators such that the result is equal to the given target.

-	- ### __ENGLISH__
+### __ENGLISH__
 A target word is given.
 Currently there are 26 words, one each from A through Z. Let's say the target word is DOG.
 The goal for the player is to pick up alphabets such that they become the target word.

-		There are 3 levels.
+#### There are 3 levels.
-		_Level 1_
+- _Level 1_
 	This is a very guided level.
 In this level, only the alphabets that are in the target word are spawned.
 So for DOG, first only D is spawned.
 When the player picks D, then O is spawned.
 And then G is spawned.

-		_Level 2_
+- _Level 2_
 	This is a semi guided level.
 In this level, similar to level 1, only the alphabets that are in the target word are spawned.
 But they are randomly spawned.
 So only D, O and G are spawned but randomly.

-		_Level 3_
+- _Level 3_
 	This is a free level.
 The alphabets are randomly spawned.

-	- ### SCORING
+### SCORING
 Score increases when the Maths number result or English word result is equal to the target given.
 After certain score limit, the speed of the game increases.
 Also the level increases.

-	- ### CLEARING RESULT
+### CLEARING RESULT
 The player can press C key to clear the current result and start fresh.

 ## __Game Over State__
 	- The game is over when the player hits with an obstacle on the road and dies.